 Other experience: Management – she has spent time working in the private healthcare sector as well as the NHS and held the post of Associate and then Assistant Medical Director of Bupa from 2001 to 2004.

 Personal: She has an interesting and broad background as a medical doctor and has previously held appointments in accident and emergency medicine as well as paediatrics.
 She has travelled extensively and has worked abroad.
 Her interest in expedition medicine has led to voluntary work participating as expedition doctor on a Raleigh International expedition to South America.
 Sally is interested in canoeing, cycling, photography, travel and hiking.
-She is married with five step children.

-Who are ADHD Clinic?
+About Adult ADHD Clinic?

-The ADHD Clinic has been established as one of the only dedicated adult ADHD treatment centres in the UK, in response to a growing understanding that this condition has been misunderstood, ignored and under-represented for too long
+Dr Cubbin’s passion for ADHD has been developed in response to the growing understanding that this condition has been misunderstood, ignored and under-represented for too long.

 An introduction to ADHD